Xi-Putin meeting: Can the Ukraine crisis push Russia closer to China? | DW | 03.02.2022

 Putin said in his pre-summit letter that Russia and China, "play an important stabilizing role in today's challenging international environment."

-He added that the two countries, while under international pressure for flouting democratic norms, rather "promote greater democracy in the system of international relations to make it more equitable and inclusive."
+He added that the two countries, while under international pressure for flouting democratic norms, do "promote greater democracy in the system of international relations to make it more equitable and inclusive."

 Despite Foreign Minister Wang's remarks indicating China's tacit support of Russia's security interests, Beijing would likely prefer stability in Eastern Europe.